cloud-koala/technical-challenge/readme.md

 ## 100% Data-Driven Approach (Failed)

 We perform neural architectural search following a designed search space of simple and small convolution neural networks (CNNs) with a final MLP classification layer, executing over 350 trials of different architectures (varying kernel size, number of blocks, stem channel dimension) and hyperparameters.
-We do not employ feature extraction of any kind, only z-normalization of the original features.
+We do not employ feature engineering of any kind, only z-normalization of the original features.
 After training with the LOSO Cross-Validation we obtain the following results:
 ```
   {
     "heldout_sensor": "EZY2642",